hes0o/hes0o/README.md

-- 👋 Hi, I’m @hes0o , i am a junior software engineer this is my first year at collage , this github page will be the living proof to my capabilities.
+- 👋 Hi, I’m @hes0o , i am a junior software engineer this is my first year at collage ,my  github page will be the living proof to my capabilities.

 <!---